instadeepai/Mava/README.md

     ```
     For example, `make run EXAMPLE=examples/petting_zoo/run_decentralised_feedforward_maddpg_continous.py`.

-    Alternatively, you can also run a specific system that is defined in the `Makefile`:
+    Alternatively, run bash inside a docker container with mava installed, `make bash`, and from there examples can be run as follows: `python dir/to/example/example.py`.

+    To run an example with tensorboard viewing enabled, you can run
     ```bash
-    make run-maddpg
-    ```
-    Or run bash inside a docker container with mava installed, `make bash`, and from there examples can be run as follows: `python dir/to/example/example.py`.

-    For viewing results through tensorboard, you can run
-    ```bash
     make run-tensorboard EXAMPLE=dir/to/example/example.py
     ```
     and navigate to `http://127.0.0.1:6006/`.

 3. Install multi-agent Starcraft 2 environment [Optional]:
-    To install the environment, please run the provided bash script.
+    To install the environment, please run the provided bash script, which is a slightly modified version of the script found [here][pymarl].
     ```bash
     ./install_sc2.sh